For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a

-Digit is an FDIC insured company that uses a computer algorithm to transfer small amounts of money from your regular checking account to a Digit savings account.
+Digit App is an FDIC insured company that uses a computer algorithm to transfer small amounts of money from your regular checking account to a Digit Savings Account.

 The transfers are done based on your spending & deposit habits.

 The system can tell how much extra money you have in your linked account and will periodically make small transfers from your regular account into your Digit savings account.